Placeholder-Software/Dissonance/docs/Tutorials/Acoustic-Echo-Cancellation.md

 6. Check that `libAudioPluginDissonance.so.meta` contains `isPreloaded: 1`

-If this does not fix the issye, please add a comment to [this issue](https://github.com/Placeholder-Software/Dissonance/issues/110).
+If this does not fix the problem, please add a comment to [this issue](https://github.com/Placeholder-Software/Dissonance/issues/110).